Last updated:

 |

-The legal regulations of employment contracts are mentioned in the Labor Code – Chapter V, Section I. It is obligatory for the contract to be in writing.
+The legal regulations of employment contracts are in the Labor Code, Chapter V, Section I. The contract must be in writing.

 - The work location